matrix-org/matrix-spec-proposals/specification/modules/instant_messaging.rst

 .. _`disambiguated display name`: `Calculating the display name for a user`_

-Clients MUST NOT use `m.room.aliases`_ events as a source for room names, as it is difficult for clients to agree on the best alias to use, and aliases can change unexpectedly.
+Clients SHOULD NOT use `m.room.aliases`_ events as a source for room names, as it is difficult for clients to agree on the best alias to use, and aliases can change unexpectedly.